James Richard Curry: Murders

 On July 17, under as of yet unclear circumstances, Curry encountered 33-year-old Mary Edith Silvani somewhere in Washoe County, Nevada, whereupon he proceeded to sexually assault and then kill her by shooting her in the back of the head.
 Silvani's body was then dumped along the Sheep's Flat hiking trail near Incline Village, where it was soon found by hikers.
-Due to the fact that there was no ID or any personal items left near the body, coroners were unable to establish neither the victim's nor the killer's identities.
+Due to the fact that there was no ID or any personal items left near the body, coroners were unable to establish either the victim's or the killer's identities.
 Named "Sheep's Flat Jane Doe", her case garnered notoriety in the area over the years due to the mysterious circumstances surrounding it.

 Through the operation of his business, Curry became acquainted with 39-year-old Gerald and 34-year-old Sharon K. Novoselatz, a couple who owned a rival self-storage facility.
 Curry would later claim that his dispute with them stemmed from a 1981 Christmas party, when he alleged that a drunken Gerald was being rude and obnoxious and that he had criticized his business.
 On January 2, 1983, Curry went to the Novoselatzes' apartment in San Jose, as Gerald wanted to purchase a .45 revolver from him.
 When he began inquiring on how to handle the weapon, Curry took it, aimed it at Gerald, and shot him once in the head, killing him on the spot.
 He then stole $400 from the apartment, raped Sharon, and forced her into his yellow Lincoln Continental, in which he planned to drive to the San Francisco International Airport.
 He planned to put her on a random plane.
 However, while traveling to the airport, Curry stopped the car along State Route 92 to relieve himself - at that time, Sharon attempted to run away but was chased down by Curry.
 After he captured her, he proceeded to sexually assault and then shoot her in the head, leaving her body near the Crystal Springs Reservoir.